Medical Technology and Biotechnology

 The path to reimbursement

-Though there are numerous efforts at the pan-European level to unify and standardize reimbursement processes at a European level, the reimbursement of medical products is still solely based on national regulations.
+Although there are numerous political efforts to unify and standardize reimbursement processes at a European level, the reimbursement of medical products is still solely based on national regulations.
 In comparison to pharmaceuticals, medical technologies have multiple ways of achieving reimbursement in Germany.
-However, they differ both largely in their contentual and formal requirements, as well as in their success and profit potential.
+However, they differ both largely in their contentual and formal requirements, as well as in their success and market potential.

 - How must I classify my product or software, and which strategic challenges await me during market access?

-- How can the advantages of my medical device be optimally emphasized in the clinical care reality?
+- How can the potential benefits of my medical device be optimally emphasized in the clinical care reality?

 Target-oriented from the start

 With experience and knowledge

-SKC has extensive experience with reimbursement mechanisms, in particular in Germany, which is the largest market for medical devices in the EU.
-In addition, due to our year-long activity in the health sector, we know and understand the key regulatory institutions and are thus able to incorporate their perspective, such as
+SKC has extensive experience with reimbursement mechanisms, particulary in Germany, which is the largest market for medical devices in the EU.
+In addition, due to our longstanding years of activity in the health care sector, we know and understand the key regulatory institutions and are thus able to incorporate their perspective, such as

 - the German Federal Ministry of Health,